Right Arrow

 Real-time changeover documentation

-Video analytics eliminates the manual Gemba walks that consume your time while providing only snapshot views.
+Video analytics decreases the need for manual Gemba walks, which consume time while providing only snapshot views.
 Instead, the technology captures detailed operator movements, timing sequences, and equipment interaction patterns during every setup transition.
 This creates baseline measurements for SMED improvement initiatives while identifying specific inefficiencies invisible to traditional observation methods.

 Automated time study capabilities replace manual stopwatch approaches, providing precise measurements of individual changeover steps.
 The system reveals subtle inefficiencies in operator movements, tool preparation sequences, and equipment adjustment procedures that contribute to extended changeover durations.